“The Boy Who Got Off Track”

 My neighbor, Apple, has had her ups and downs.
 But the thing that was always, always up was her sweet son, Durant.
 As a toddler he was a kind, cuddly soul, and that never changed.
 He became the sweetest child and the most agreeable teen — quick to laugh, easy to be around, welcome any time there was a game on, ready to dish out the tough talk with the big guys when sports came up.

 So, of course, when he knocked on the door at 2 a.m., we let him come in and get some sleep.
 His mom was out of town, and he didn’t have a house key.
 But when it happened again the next week, we wanted to know what was going on.
 Durant had stayed away from home at first because he and his mom had been fighting.
-Now he was afraid to go home because his mom had called the police because she thought he was missing.
-Being a black kid in these trigger-happy times, he was paranoid and terrified.
+Now he was afraid to go home because his mom had called the police because she thought he was missing – he was paranoid and terrified.
 I called Apple to get her side of the story.
 She was angry and frantic.

 Durant hadn’t been going to school.
 It was driving her and her family nuts with worry.
 He wasn’t keeping his agreements, and they were getting into conflict every time they were together.
 Somewhere in there she mentioned he had an ADHD diagnosis, and a light bulb went on for me.

-She was still in the dark, in that void where your kid’s doctor prescribes a medicine that doesn’t work and you’re at a dead end because you’re on food stamps and Medicare and just trying not to fall behind.
-And you’re a person of color and your kid is easily dismissed as a “troubled youth.”
+She was still in the dark, in that void where your kid’s doctor prescribes a medicine that doesn’t work, and you’re at a dead end because of work and having to keeping up with a long list of life’s obligations.
+Adding to that is the unnerving fact that your child is easily dismissed as a “troubled youth.”

 After talking to her, I was baffled that, having moved her son from a public school where he “got caught up with the wrong crowd” into a charter school where they turn dropouts and expelled students into success stories, no one was taking his ADHD head-on.
 You’d think they could see it a mile away.